PSAB and Keystone Partner to Offer Special Events Coverage

 When renting facilities, the municipality should consider requiring all renters to assume all liability for any claims arising for the event and/or use of the facilities.
 A hold harmless/indemnity agreement are written agreements whereby one party agrees to hold the other party harmless should a loss occur.
 A properly written hold harmless agreement should always be in place for these events.

 For a municipality, using such organizations can be an effective vehicle for implementing risk transfer to the party actually managing the event.
 The goal here is to minimize the municipality’s exposure to legal in claims that arise out of the event.

-The PSAB and Keystone Insurers Group have worked together to with HCC Specialty a leading insurer to provide Special Events Liability coverage for events held on municipal property that are sponsored by a private individual or sponsor organization.
+PSAB and Keystone have worked together with Tokio Marine HCC, a leading insurer, to provide Special Events Liability coverage for events held on municipal property that are sponsored by a private individual or sponsor organization.
 This program offers easy and affordable, short-term coverage for a wide variety of events.
 The TotalEvent Program will provide coverage for special event liability including weather insurance, event cancellation and prize promotions.

 For more information, contact Deb Janney, Director of Membership Services and Risk Management, at 800-232-7722, Ext.
 1025 or firstname.lastname@example.org

 NOTE: This document is not intended to be legal advice.
 It does not identify all the issues surrounding the particular topic.
 Public agencies are encouraged to review their procedures with an expert or an attorney who is knowledgeable about the topic.
 Reliance on this information is at the sole risk of the user.
 Certain portions of this article were provided by the Alabama Municipal Insurance Corporation, who gave permission to use all or part of the article entitled, Municipal Facilities and Special Events.